bakercms/BakerCMS-Plugins/stop_spam/readme.txt

 1. Checks for a new user's username, email address and IP address on the SFS blacklist.
 2. Puts users into moderation if they are found on the blacklist.
 3. Includes a note in the User Manager plugin stating whether the user's name, email or IP address was flagged.
-4. Provides as option to add any killspammed or deleted users to the blacklist so that they won't be able to register on other Hotaru CMS sites.
+4. Provides as option to add any killspammed or deleted users to the blacklist so that they won't be able to register on other Baker CMS sites.

 Instructions
 ------------